Separatists say ready to extend ceasefire in eastern Ukraine

 The pact has been at the heart of months of upheaval in his country and his signature drew an immediate threat of "grave consequences" from Russia.

-Russia, which opposes its neighbor's closer trade ties with the EU, annexed Ukraine's Crimean peninsula earlier this year after street protests in Kiev ousted the Moscow-backed Viktor Yanukovich from power.
+Russia, which opposes its neighbour's closer trade ties with the EU, annexed Ukraine's Crimean peninsula earlier this year after street protests in Kiev ousted the Moscow-backed Viktor Yanukovich from power.

 Moscow on Friday said it would welcome the extension of the ceasefire in eastern Ukraine and renewed calls on Kiev to negotiate with the separatists rather than setting an "ultimatum" for them to lay down their arms.